Grant Details

 Deadline Details

-State/territory applications and plans were to be submitted by November 15, 2022 by 5:00 p.m., EST. Local government deadlines are TBA.
+FY23- State/territory applications were to be submitted by October 6th, 2023 by 5:00 p.m., EST. Local deadlines will vary by state.

 Award Details

 A total of $1 billion has been allocated for this program from FY2022 through FY2025.
-This program is appropriated $185 million for FY22, $400 million for FY23, $300 million for FY24 and $100 million for FY25.
+This program is appropriated $185 million for FY22, $375 million for FY23, $300 million for FY24 and $100 million for FY25.
 U.S. states and territories will be the only entities that can apply for grant awards under the SLCGP.
 Local entities receive sub-awards through states.
-The legislation requires states to distribute at least 80% of funds to local governments, with a minimum of 25% of the allocated funds distributed to rural areas.
+The SLCGP SAA recipient must pass through at least 80% of the federal funds provided under the grant.
+With the consent of the recipients, this pass-through may be in the form of in-kind services, capabilities, or activities, or a combination of funding and other services.
+At least 25% of the total federal award must also go to rural areas.
+This pass-through to rural areas is a part of the overall 80% pass-through; however, it should be emphasized that 25% of the total federal amount must be passed through to rural areas.
+All pass-through entities must meet all program and grant administration requirements.

 Related Webcasts Use the links below to view the recorded playback of these webcasts